 The centuries of Muslim dominance in Andalucía gave the city its name since it was only retaken by the Spaniards in 1489, three years before the Reconquista ended and Christopher Columbus sailed to discover the new world.

 This means that there are still many examples of mosques and other Muslim architecture, that you can get a better look at by going to the Museum of Motril’s History, where the different stages of the city will be explained.

 Among the other cities in this area, there is Almuñecar, with a population of 27 thousand people, Salobreña with 12 thousand, Albuñol with 7 thousand and Gualchos with 4 thousand.
 Thus, we can see that this is a rural area, with small towns and villages all over the territory and a low population density.

 As for accessibility and transport, there is not much to say.
 This is not a heavily populated area, there is no AVE highspeed train station in this area, nor are their normal train stations, and the closest airport is in the city of Málaga, almost 100 kilometres away (63 miles).
 A car or some other motored vehicle is a must if you want to live comfortably in this area.

 The beachfront of Almuñécar

-Why not enjoy some holidays in the Costa Tropical?
+Why not enjoy some holidays in Costa Tropical?

-If your objective is to get a place to go on holidays, you are looking in the right place.
+If your objective is to get a place to go on holiday, you are looking for the right place.
 There are many reasons why you might want to have a property on this area, such as warmer winters, sunny summers, and as many beaches as you are willing to count.

 There are, also, natural parks that you can visit, such as Sierra Nevada national park, Sierras de Tejeda, Almijara y Alhama natural parks, where you will enjoy great views of the beautiful Spanish landscape.